oneeve8/kobble-data/content/Githubsupport.md

 Purchasing GitHub support enables sharing, one of the key features of Kobble.

 [So, here you are going back to saying that you have to purchase GitHub support again.
 So it just seems to take the person’s mind around in circles trying to figure out what you mean.
-It makes it seem like you are getting the “run around”.]
+It makes it seem like im getting the “run around”.]

 ***